 This is a traditional old drink; I can remember its TV ads from my childhood.
 It is Rose flavored and bright pink colored concentrate, just add some water and ice and go for it anytime.
 It is my favorite additive to flavor the cold milk on hot summer nights.
 You can also try it with fresh Water Melon juice with a bit of lemon, another refreshing drink in your hands.

-This is a Indian summer drink that traditionally belongs to Bihar and around.
+This is an Indian summer drink that traditionally belongs to Bihar and around.
 This being readily available in NCR and other parts of the country is a symbol of a kind of globalization within India, where we are getting to taste the flavors of our own diverse country.
 Sattu is available in primarily two varieties Chana and Jaun i.e. black gram or maize.
 There are other varieties also, but I have not experimented with them.

-Sharbats and Juices
+9. Sharbats and Juices

-There are all kinds of concentrate sharbats and canned juices available off the shelf.
-The widely available flavors are orange, pineapple, apple, lemon, litchi and mango.
-But with India going global, you have flavors like cranberry, blueberry, kiwi etc are also gaining popularity.
+There are all kinds of concentrate Sharbats and canned juices available off the shelf.
+The widely available flavors are orange, pineapple, apple, lemon, litchi, and mango.
+But with India going global, you have flavors like cranberry, blueberry, kiwi, etc are also gaining popularity.

 One of the flavors that I particularly relish is Lemon Barley.

-Shikanji – common Indian Summer Drinks
+10. Shikanji – Popular Indian Summer Drink

-It provides you for all the necessary salts that you loose with sweat during summers.
+It provides you with all the necessary salts that you lose with sweat during summers.
 Modinagar, a town that lies on way to Meerut from Delhi is famous for its Masala Shikanji.
 If you ever travel on that road, you must try this out.

-This is the roadside variety of Shikanji, made from soda which comes in a bottle which is locked using a glass marble also called bunta and hence the name.
+This is the roadside variety of Shikanji, made from soda which comes in a bottle which is locked using a glass marble also called Bunta and hence the name.
 It is ubiquitously available on the roads.
-Earlier they used to serve it in glasses, now they give you the disposable paper glasses with a plastic lid and that’s the only change that this drink has seen over ages.
+Earlier they used to serve it in glasses, now they give you the disposable paper glasses with a plastic lid and that’s the only change that this drink has seen over the ages.

 This is the most energy giving drink, primarily made from almonds, other fruit seeds, and spices.
 You can make it at home and it is also readily available off the shelf.
 Add a couple of spoons to a glass of either water or milk and relish the rich taste.
 I am yet to taste it this summer.

-Ice tea is not one of the traditional Indian summer drinks, but I find them the best option to have in a modern day coffee shop.
+It is not one of the traditional Indian summer drinks, but I find them the best option to have in a modern day coffee shop.
 My favorite remains the traditional Lemon, but the other fruit varieties also sound exciting.
 You can very easily make Ice tea at home, just put less of tea and add the right flavor.

-Ganne Ka Ras or Sugarcane Juice
+14. Ganne Ka Ras or Sugarcane Juice

-Plain Ganne ka ras is a popular summer drink, but with salt, lime juice and or with adrak (Ginger) freshly crushed Sugarcane Juice not just cools but also greatly re-energize the consumer in summers.
+Plain Ganne ka Ras is a popular summer drink, but with salt, lime juice and or with Adrak (Ginger) freshly crushed Sugarcane Juice not just cools but also greatly re-energize the consumer in summers.

-Try these Indian Summer Drinks out sometime…and if there are any more drinks that I do not know of, please let me know…:-)
+If possible, avoid carbonated, aerated drinks during the summers or otherwise.
+If there are any more drinks that I do not know of, please let me know…:-)